Learn how to relax muscles to ease stress

 - Focus on your right foot.
-Slowly tense the muscle in your right foot, squeeze hard and hold for 10 seconds.
+Slowly tense the muscle in your right foot, squeeze hard, and hold for 10 seconds.
 Relax your right foot and notice the tension flowing away as you think of yourself relaxing and letting go.

 - Repeat with your left foot.

-- Work your way up your body, tightening and releasing groups of muscles, alternating between your right and left sides.
+- Work your way up to your body, tightening and releasing groups of muscles, alternating between your right and left sides.

 Concentrate on these groups of muscles in this order:

 Now focus on your hands

 - Upper arm

 When you are done, relax your eyes.
 Slowly count backward from 5 to 1.
 Repeat to yourself “Eyes open.
 Feeling calm and fully alert.”
 Open your eyes and get up slowly.

 Sometimes you haven’t got time to do a complete progressive muscle relaxation session.
 In the shorter version, lump smaller muscle groups into larger ones and focus on these four main muscle groups: